-List of VLAN IDs in the instanceIndicate the various VLAN identifiers (list of identi included in the selected instance.
-Indicate the various VLAN identifiers (list of identifiers separated by commas) included in the selected instance.
+List of VLAN IDs in the instance Indicate the various VLAN identifiers (list of identifiers separated by commas) included in the selected instance.
 Priority Set the priority of an MSTP instance in relation to the root bridge. which has the lowest priority.
 ONOTE You are advised against declaring the firewall as the root bridge of an MSTP instance.
 This may create unnecessarily high network traffic on the firewall's interfaces.